no-go/WeatherFrog/README.md

-# WeatherFrog
+# Arduino Weather Frog

-display 24h log for BMP280 pressure and temperatur with simple clock, forecast on ST7735 TFT.
+display 24h log for BMP280 pressure and temperatur with simple clock, forecast on ST7735 TFT and arduino.

 ## Pictures